Canon 7D vs Sony RX100 II

 Studio photographers will appreciate that the Canon 7D (unlike the RX100 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 7D and the RX100 II have been discontinued, but can regularly be found used on ebay.
 The 7D was replaced by the Canon 7D Mark II, while the RX100 II was followed by the Sony RX100 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 7D and RX100 II can be found, respectively, in the Canon 7D Manual (free pdf) or the online Sony RX100 II Manual.

 So what conclusions can be drawn?
 Is the Canon 7D better than the Sony RX100 II or vice versa?
 The listing below highlights the relative strengths of the two models.